Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Related work

-The two related works closest to ours are AudioClip~\citep{audioclip} and Wav2CLIP \cite{wav2clip}.
-AudioClip's pre-training setup is similar to ours, but (1) uses a different audio encoding architecture; and (2) uses human-annotated textual labels of audio, while our approach does not.
-Wav2CLIP \cite{wav2clip} is concurrent with our work, and similarly relies on a pivoting model to align audio and text; in \S~\ref{sec:audio-clf}, our model is shown to outperform Wav2CLIP on zero-shot audio classification.
+The work closest to ours are AudioCLIP~\citep{audioclip} and Wav2CLIP \cite{wav2clip}.
+AudioCLIP's pre-training setup is similar to ours, but requires human-annotated textual labels of audio, while ours does not.
+Wav2CLIP is concurrent with our work; while similar-in-spirit, our model not only performs significantly better, but also, we more closely explore methods for improving audio-text alignment, e.g., unsupervised curation.

-\paragraph{Pivot-based alignment models.} The pivoting idea for alignment learning dates back to~\citet{pivot_idea}.
-It has been widely explored for bridging a source language and a target language in machine translation, from using language pivot~\citep{wu2007pivot,pivot-comparison-mt} to using image pivot~\citep{specia2016shared,hitschler2016multimodal,nakayama2017zero}.
+\paragraph{Pivot-based alignment models.} The pivoting idea for alignment learning can date back to~\citet{pivot_idea}.
+Language pivots~\citep{wu2007pivot,pivot-comparison-mt} and image pivots~\citep{specia2016shared,hitschler2016multimodal,nakayama2017zero} have been explored in zero-resource machine translation.
 Pivot-based models have also been shown to be helpful in learning image-text alignment~\cite{li2020oscar}.
-Differently from the above uni-modal (i.e., language) and bi-modal (i.e., vision and language) learning settings, we focus on a tri-modal setting and propose to use visual images as a pivot to bridge audio and text.